Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

-Definition~\ref{def:well-formed} captures the syntactic form of the rules produced from a generalised second-order dependency by removing second-order quantification, and then singularising and Skolemising the result.
-The definition allows relational atoms in rule bodies to contain constants (but not functional terms), which is slightly more general than what is needed.
-However, this allows us to capture the result of the transformation in Section~\ref{sec:answering:relevance} using the same definition, which simplifies our presentation.
-As we discuss in the rest of this paper, this syntactic form plays a central role in our correctness proofs.
+Definition~\ref{def:well-formed} captures the syntactic form of the rules produced from a generalised SO dependency by removing second-order quantification, and then singularising and Skolemising the result.
+The definition allows relational atoms in rule bodies to contain constants (but not functional terms), which is more general than the form produced solely by the transformations presented thus far.
+However, this allows us to capture the result of the transformation in Section~\ref{sec:answering:relevance} using the same definition.
+As we shall see, this syntactic form plays a central role in our correctness proofs.

-\begin{definition} A conjunction of atoms $\phi$ is \emph{well-formed} if all relational atoms of $\phi$ are of depth zero, all equality atoms of $\phi$ are of depth at most one, and each variable occurring in $\phi$ in an equational atom also occurs in $\phi$ in a relational atom.
+\begin{definition} A conjunction of atoms $\phi$ is \emph{well-formed} if all relational atoms of $\phi$ are of depth zero, all equality atoms of $\phi$ are of depth at most one, and each variable occurring in $\phi$ in an equality atom also occurs in $\phi$ in a relational atom.
 A rule $r$ is \emph{well-formed} if it is of the form \begin{itemize} \item ${H \leftarrow \phi}$ where conjunction $\phi$ is well-formed and atom $H$ is of depth at most one, or